jereodell/poetry/writersarejerks.md

 (The lesser authors are jerks too, I suppose, but fail.)

 Closer to home, take Berryman -- for all his sins --
-he would not get over himself and waved bon voyage to his students. in one last lurch off the bridge.
+he would not get over himself and waved bon voyage to his students
+in one last lurch off the bridge.

 The philosophers too -- dear Gramsci, bless you,